 A study cited in Forbes6 confirms the same that employees who are part of their goal-setting journey with their managers are 3.6 times more likely to be engaged than those who are not.

-4. The personal EX: Consider the many external factors that contribute to an employee’s every day experience, such as family bereavements, marriage/divorce, sudden illnesses...
+Consider the many external factors that contribute to an employee’s every day experience, such as family bereavements, marriage/divorce, sudden illnesses.
+Any of these catastrophic events will have an immense toll on employee mental health, and in turn their performance.
+Let’s look at Andrew’s case.

 Andrew, your employee of just a year, found out that his grandmother is in the hospital.
 He also has a critical deadline to meet and his manager is in an important customer meeting.
 He reaches out to his HRBP for her and has been asked to wait till his manager is back.
 At this moment, Andrew is torn, unable to focus at work, and feels helpless overall.